 - 1. Statement of intent

 - 2. Legal framework

 - 3. Roles and responsibilities

 - 4. Definitions

 - 5. The School Rules

 - 6. School and Classroom Environments

 - 7. Rewards and Sanctions

-- 8. Fixed Term and Permanent Exclusions
+- 8. Suspension and Exclusion

-- 9. Behaviour Strategies and Teaching of Good Behaviour
+- 9. Behaviour Strategies and Teaching of Good Behaviour The Behaviour Curriculum

-- 10. Staff Development and Support
+- 10. Pupils with Special Educational Needs and Disabilities (SEND)

-- 11. Pupil Support Systems
+- 11. Staff Development and Support

 - 12. Liaison with Parents/Carers and other Agencies

 - 13. Managing Pupil Transition

 - 14. Power to Use Reasonable Force

 - 15. Screening and Searching

 - 16. Cyber Bullying

-- 17. Sexual Abuse and Discrimination
+- 17. Child on Child Abuse

 - 18. Behaviour Off School Premises